darrenpmeyer/confluence-cloud/README.rst

     )

     results = con_client.search(
-        'type = page\
+        'type = pages\
          AND (title ~ "instructions" OR text ~ "instructions")' )

-    for page in results:
+    for pages in results:
-        print(f"Page '{page.title}' found")
+        print(f"Page '{pages.title}' found")

 ``confluence-cloud`` implements just the portions of the Confluence Cloud REST API that are essential for most searching and content-publishing scripts.
-It is meant as a lighter-weight, easier-to-use alternative to `Atlassian's official Python module <https://pypi.org/project/atlassian-python-api/>`_ for basic page operations:
+It is meant as a lighter-weight, easier-to-use alternative to `Atlassian's official Python module <https://pypi.org/project/atlassian-python-api/>`_ for basic pages operations:

-* searching, with the aim of getting a link to a page
+* searching, with the aim of getting a link to a pages
-* downloading a page's content
+* downloading a pages's content
-* moving a page
+* moving a pages
-* publishing a new page or a new version of a page
+* publishing a new pages or a new version of a pages
-* removing a page
+* removing a pages
-* manipulating page labels
+* manipulating pages labels

 Status
 ~~~~~~

 **Alpha**: still being actively developed.
 Interface subject to change without notice or tag

+Working:

+* Connect and authenticate
+* Get current user info
+* Search for pages by title
+* Retrieve pages by IDs
+* Update pages (with limitations - mainly no Draft support)
+* Create pages (with limitations - mainly no Draft support)